Generative-Labs/dojo-web3mq-modules/README.md

 # Introduction

-web3mq-dojo-modules is the modules on [dojo](https://github.com/dojoengine), which implement web3mq features like group and social relationship
+web3mq-dojo-modules is the modules on [dojo](https://github.com/dojoengine), which implement web3mq features like group and social relationship.

 # Running and Test